 Nowadays I am attempting to learn French while trying to spread the word that not all Francophone Canadians live in Quebec.
 And how, y’know, they really do speak French.

 For being a country usually associated with polar bears, igloos and ice skating, Canada has some mighty fine beaches out there!
-Those Canadian mountains I expected to see, I would have never guessed I would be viewing them from such stunning beaches.
+Yes, I expected Canadian mountains.
+But I would not have guessed I would be viewing them from such stunning beaches.
 From rugged and rocky to sand that squeaks your feet, I love Canada’s beaches.

 On the same lines, the scuba-diving is supposedly pretty good too – Jacques Cousteau, the famed oceanographer, was said to have rated British Columbia’s coastal waters as the best temperate diving in the world after the Red Sea.
 Seriously!

 Driving north from mild and wet coastal Vancouver, you’ll reach Whistler, home of some of the best skiing and snowboarding in the world.
 Keep driving and another couple of hours later, you’re in a whole other word.
 It’s dry here.
 Really dry.
 Like 40c in summer dry.
 And Lillooet isn’t an anomaly.
 There’s a whole swath of BC’s interior which experiences extremely hot temperate in summer and a remarkably arid landscape.
 Near the US border, the Okanagan Desert (another desert that isn’t quite a ‘real’ desert) looks similar to parts of the Mojave desert, with its shrub-steppe ecology.
 Wineries flourish here, alongside lake holidays.